 If you’re looking for a kid-friendly winter adventure, snow tubing is a better idea because it doesn’t require any skills, just a lot of fun!

-Choosing the right ski or snowboarding helmet is not that hard, just remember the following factors so you get the best one that suits your needs.
+Choosing the right ski or snowboarding helmet is not that hard.
+Remember the following factors to get the best one that suits your needs.

 Resort Skiing Vs. Backcountry Skiing

-Most helmets will suffice when it comes to resort skiing where it can be a little less challenging compared to backcountry skiing.
-For backcountry skiing, you must choose a helmet that has good ventilation and is lightweight to lessen the weight since you’re expected to walk uphill for most of the day.
+Most helmets will suffice for resort skiing, which can be a little less challenging than backcountry skiing.
+For backcountry skiing, you must choose a helmet with good ventilation and lightweight ventilation to lessen the weight since you’re expected to walk uphill for most of the day.

 Ski Goggle Compatibility

-You’ll also find helmets that come with additional features including POV helmet mounts, removable earpieces, magnetic buckles, and audio packages.
+You’ll also find helmets with additional features, including POV helmet mounts, removable earpieces, magnetic buckles, and audio packages.
 Choose ski helmets that come with features that cater to your needs.

 Ski and Snowboard Helmet Certifications

-Although there is no US law to mandate any protective standards of snowsports helmets, there are two independent organizations that certify snow helmets to a safety standard.
+Although no US law mandates any protective standards for snowsports helmets, two independent organizations certify snow helmets to a safety standard.

-- American Society for Testing and Materials (ASTM)– It is the American Standard for brands producing helmets for US Sale.
-And gives an ASTM F2040 Certification for helmets that have completely passed their testing requirements.
+American Society for Testing and Materials (ASTM)– It is the American Standard for brands producing helmets for US Sales and gives an ASTM F2040 Certification for helmets that have completely passed their testing requirements.
 The testing focuses mostly on retention and positional stability.

-- European Committee for Standardization (CEN)- Divides helmets into Class A and Class B. Class A is are the most protective while Class B is a little less protective based on service area.
-The EN 1077A/B certification focuses mostly on impact testing.
+European Committee for Standardization (CEN) divides helmets into Class A and Class B. Class A is the most protective, while Class B is a little less protective based on service area.
+The EN 1077A/B certification focuses primarily on impact testing.